 - Put all of your systems in one of the standard locations, subdirectories of

-- ~/common-lisp/ or
+- '~/common-lisp/' or

-- ~/.local/share/common-lisp/source/.
+- '~/.local/share/common-lisp/source/'.

 If you install software there, you don't need further configuration.
+You can then skip to the next section.
+See Section 5.1 [Loading a system], page 9.

 - If you're using some tool to install software (e.g. Quicklisp), the authors of that tool should already have configured ASDF. - If you have more specific desires about how to lay out your software on disk, the preferred way to configure where ASDF finds your systems is the source-registry facility, fully described in its own chapter of this manual.
-See Chapter 8 [Controlling where ASDF searches for systems], page 34.
-Here is a quick recipe for getting started:
+See Chapter 8 [Controlling where ASDF searches for systems], page 40.
+Here is a quick recipe for getting started.